By Richard Krugel

 All that the Schiff setting does is to angle the median line to 50% between the distance from the first connection to the second connection point rather than dissecting the second and third connections in half.
 This results in a flatter or less angled slope of the median lines.

-Most trading platforms will only require that you select the 3 points you want to connect to and allow the option to then choose which setting you want to use afterwards.
+Most trading platforms will only require that you select the 3 points you want to connect to and allow the option to then choose which setting you want to use afterward.
 It is sometimes necessary to change between a standard and a Schiff pitchfork to better define price action.

 I have found through the years that a Schiff pitchfork setting works better in defining price action when dealing with a correction because corrections are generally less steep in angle than trends tend to be.